jtarbard/Software-Engineering-Project-Wiki/For-Markers/Project-Process-Reflection.md

 this also meant paper prototyping is much less efficient, as we could no longer pass around the design for everyone to see - we needed to take a photo of it (because some don't have scanners at home) and ask people to read it.
 When you don't shove the design that needs feedback to a person's face, but only *asking* people to read them individually online, they simply won't do it (whether they forgot or just don't have to motivation to do it) - just like the pile of emails that gets ignored in our mailboxes.
 While this is completely understandable, it meant the quality of communication has deteriorated a lot.
 Often, people can't get their ideas through to another person's head.

 #### Falling behind
 Doing things that were previously done physically, digitally, meant that there is extra overhead in the time taken to do them.
 We needed to get used to our new environment, new tools, and new formats of how to do things.
-Meanwhile, deadlines for other courseworks were closing in ruthlessly; some of us were mentally challenged and hence couldn't work as efficiently;
+Meanwhile, deadlines for other courseworks were closing in ruthlessly; some of us were mentally challenged and hence couldn't work as efficiently.
+Evidently, some of us wanted to focus on other parts of their lives after the announcement that this module will not have a numerical grade, so they simply opted to not work on this project anymore.

+#### The Positive Aspects
+Some of us had a different mindset.
+As the project's revised requirements turns into a blurred mist of goals, they wanted to take the project more seriously, and develop it as their portfolio piece.
+They elevate the requirements to another level and tried as best as they can, as the lockdown situation has granted them much more freedom and time to work on it.
+Even though they had to work online, they made up for it with frequent communication, working via Teams and willing to try out a wide range of different options, as well as collecting good designs for reference.

 ---